An introduction to a witch’s garden and the Witch’s Gardener

 Witchy gardening means a bountiful crop of weeds

-She has a belief which makes gardening a lot simpler.
+We have a belief which makes gardening a lot simpler.
 “Weeds,” she said, “are simply flowers without pretty names.”
 She was born in Salem, lived around the globe, and knew the plants where she’d traveled like I know the alphabet.
 She knows the dark paths of the city, but it’s in the wild that she’s most at home, so it was fitting that plants from a witch’s garden, which were often found by foraging, came to be the focus of my garden.

 For the past couple years I’ve found Nicotiana, Tansy, Deadly Nightshade and other plants of a witchy nature popping up from self seeding.
 I first planted Tansy, a tasty diuretic and once a staple of British stews (and also used for inducing abortions if you go far enough back), about six years ago.
 I haven’t had to plant it since.
 In fact I had planned on moving it to another location one year, only to find out it had moved itself there.

-This year’s volunteer plant, popping up in more than a half dozen locations throughout the yard and three planters, is Datura, or as it’s called around here, Jimson Weed.
+Last year’s volunteer plant, popping up in more than a half dozen locations throughout the yard and three planters, is Datura, or as it’s called around here, Jimson Weed.
 In the midwestern United States it’s thought of as a weed.
 But it puts off the prettiest white trumpet shaped flowers which bloom in the evenings, and has a scent that wafts through the garden and spills out into the neighborhood.

 Ergo, it’s part of the moon garden, for when would a witch enjoy a garden more than in the evening, in the dark?